 Payback refers to the average percentage return gamblers can expect to see on their slot play.

-How to win at slots
+How to win real money playing slots online

 Slot machines with a progressive payout structure — jackpots that increase with coin-in — are either programmed to have to hit at a certain value or they increase in value indefinitely until someone hits the respective jackpot.